Sandford Hill Primary

 - Sensory and/or physical.

 The school provides for a range of needs within these areas.
 Some pupils may have needs in more than one area and those needs can change over time.
-In the academic year 2014-15 staff had training for dyslexia, Makaton and First Aid.
+Staff last year have received training for the use of Numicon, this year we are looking to improve our expertise within Dyslexia.

 - How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?